 Most ransomware attacks happen when files get compromised, so your NetApp file shares are among the most vulnerable parts of your organization.
 File shares are where end users meet the data center most directly, and most ransomware comes through the front door via interaction with end users.
 It’s as simple as someone in your organization getting an email, they click on it, and bang!
 Your file shares are infected.

 CryptoSpike was designed to work with NetApp ONTAP file systems, monitoring every action your users take to protect you from vulnerability to ransomware.
 As part of the ransomware monitoring, CryptoSpike also provides a user and file audit trail.

 To see CryptoSpike in action, watch our demo video.

 CryptoSpike uses a multi-pronged approach to detect ransomware.

-It begins with a Black List that includes 1800+ known (as of this writing) ransomware file endings or names.
+It begins with a Black List that includes thousands of ransomware file endings or names.
 Updates are made every day and downloaded to the CryptoSpike server.